 Motorcycle crashes often cause devastating injuries that leave a lasting impact on rider’s lives.
 The physical, financial and psychological toll of the injuries and damages suffered cannot be overstated.

-There is a lot of stress and uncertainty after a motorcycle crash, which is why it is important to have an experienced attorney review your claim.
+There can be stress and uncertainty after a motorcycle crash, which is why it is important to have an experienced attorney review your claim.
 You may be eligible to receive compensation to help you through this challenging time.

-Partner Seth Anderson is an award-winning attorney that has been recognized as one of Fort Worth's Top Personal Injury Lawyers by Fort Worth Texas Magazine and is a member of the prestigious Multi-Million Dollar Advocates Forum, whose members have all obtained multiple verdicts of $1 million or more.
+Partner Seth Anderson is a board-certified, award-winning attorney that has been recognized as one of Fort Worth’s Top Personal Injury Lawyers by Fort Worth Texas Magazine and is a member of the prestigious Multi-Million Dollar Advocates Forum, whose members have all obtained multiple verdicts of $1 million or more.